ganindu7/deepnotes/topics/utils/binding_ports_from_the_local_machine_to_remote_targets.md

 *Note: This is same as* `ssh -N  -L 4000:localhost:4001 jon@654.321.1.87`

-*Note: Sometimes port names are fiddly because they might expects incoming data from a certain port so if stuff goes bad with arbitrary mapped port ids map to the same id and see if it works.*
+*Note: Sometimes port names are fiddly because they might expects incoming data from a certain port so if stuff goes bad with arbitrary mapped port ids map to the same id and see if it works. (`ssh -N  -L 4001:localhost:4001 jon@654.321.1.87`)*

 You can extend this to other use cases as Jupyter notebook servers or ipython kernels.